springboardmentor1077k-prog/Stock-screener-2/README.md

 ---

-## Example Natural Language Queries
+## Example Queries

-* Show companies with PE ratio less than 20
+* Show companies with PE ratio less than 25
+* Find companies with profit margin greater than 15
+* Show IT sector companies with high revenue
-* Find companies with revenue growth above 10%
+* Find companies with price growth greater than 10% last year
-* Show companies with high ROE and low debt
+* Show top 5 companies by market cap
-* Find undervalued IT stocks
-* Show stocks with strong fundamentals and positive earnings
+* Find undervalued companies with strong fundamentals